 In order to facilitate the use of its rules, the site offers tools for browsing regulations in the library, evaluating hypothetical scenarios, and evaluating the consequences of changes to the regulations.
 It also provides downloadable open-source software for incorporating rules in custom applications.

 This project has just begun.
-Stop back soon for more information about how to use the materials and how to contribute.
+Stop back later for more information about how to use the materials and how to contribute.
+Meantime, you can check out the following related articles.